Top places to live in Worcestershire Broadway

 BEST KEPT SECRET

-Broadway is catnip to royalty, politicians and film stars (loads of under the radar celebs come here).
+Broadway is catnip to celebs.
+Royalty, politicians and film stars all flock here.
 Famously in 1963 Richard Burton and Elizabeth Taylor holed up at The Lygon Arms at the height of the scandal surrounding their affair (saucy!)

 20 minutes away from two major railway stations which is very handy.
 From Moreton-in-Marsh it will take you two hours to get to London Paddington and from Evesham station the journey time is two hours and 14 minutes.